 Interns are ones who are lured by your business and wish to learn your business.
 These interns are ones who help your business and enhance productivity.
-Usually there would be high-quality interns who work free for any business but that status is very rare today.
+Usually, there would be high-quality interns who work free for any business but that status is very rare today.
 Interns are important for an organization as they bring in fresh and innovative ideas; elevate productivity, and spread about your business to other people around.
-They work as interns and turn into full time employees in an organization.
+They work as interns and turn into full-time employees in an organization.
 The organization should dedicate time for training the employees.
-Payment for interns is still considered as grey area, so let’s glimpse on should interns be paid and the amount to be paid, also the average pay for interns is to be analyzed.
+An internship pay is still considered as grey area, so let’s glimpse on should interns be paid and the amount to be paid, also the average pay for interns is to be analyzed.

 How much should an Internship pay?